Chalarangelo/30-seconds-of-code/content/snippets/js/s/combine-object-arrays.md

 ---
-title: Combine object arrays
+title: Combine 2 JavaScript object arrays based on a key
+shortTitle: Combine object arrays
-type: snippet
+type: tip
 language: javascript
 tags: [array,object]
 cover: digital-nomad-6
+excerpt: Learn how to merge two arrays of objects, while combining objects based on a specified key.
-dateModified: 2020-10-08
+dateModified: 2024-03-26
 ---

-Combines two arrays of objects, using the specified key to match objects.

-- Use `Array.prototype.reduce()` with an object accumulator to combine all objects in both arrays based on the given `prop`.
-- Use `Object.values()` to convert the resulting object to an array and return it.
+Have you ever needed to combine two arrays of objects?
+Maybe each one contains partial information about the same objects, and you want to merge them into a single array.
+So how would you go about doing that?

+Supposing you know the **key that uniquely identifies each object**, you can use `Object.values()` and the spread operator (`...`) to get all the objects in both arrays.
+Then, you can use `Array.prototype.reduce()` to **combine** them based on the specified key.

+For each value in the arrays, you can check if the object has the specified key.
+If it does, you can add it to the accumulator object, combining it with any existing object that has the same key.
+This will result in a single object for each unique value of the key property.

 ```js
 const combine = (a, b, prop) =>